‘They know we’ll keep them alive’: Inside first supervised drug-injection site

 ‘They know we’ll keep them alive’: Inside America’s first supervised drug-injection site

-Following a year of record overdose deaths in the US, a bold new experiment in New York aims to turn the tide, Richard Hall writes
+A bold new experiment in New York aims to turn the tide following a year of record overdose deaths in the US, Richard Hall writes

 John lays out two small bags in front of him, each of them containing a white powder.
 He holds one up to a light and taps it to examine the contents.